-Summer may be over, but this time of year is perfect for getting outdoors.
-Take a stroll among autumn leaves, golden sunshine and cool, misty air.
+Summer may be over, but this time of year is still perfect for heading outdoors.
+Take a stroll among autumn leaves, golden sunshine and cooler air.

 Carlton Gardens